dynamic-and-active-systems-lab/uavrt_connection/README.md

 # UAV-RT Connection package

-This ROS 2 Node is responsible for establishing and monintoring a UDP or serial onnection with the PX4, as well as encoding and decoding MAVLink messages that are passed through the companion computer [PX4 autopilot](https://docs.px4.io/master/en/flight_controller/pixhawk4.html) (with a 915 MHz radio) to the ground control station (GCS) PX4 (also connected to a 915 MHz radio).
+This ROS 2 Node is responsible for establishing and monintoring a UDP or serial onnection with the PX4, as well as encoding and decoding MAVLink messages that are passed through the companion computer [PX4 autopilot](https://docs.px4.io/master/en/flight_controller/pixhawk4.html) (with a [SiK 915 MHz telemetry radio](https://ardupilot.org/copter/docs/common-sik-telemetry-radio.html#sik-telemetry-radio)) to the ground control station (GCS) PX4 (also connected to a 915 MHz radio).
 The GCS is running a custom version of QGroundControl (QGC) developed by [Don Gagne](https://github.com/DonLakeFlyer).

 The development of this code was funded via National Science Foundation grant no. 2104570.

 # Features

+Note: These features need to be updated.
+I will do this once I start the UAV-RT documenation, since text from that documentation will end up here.

 - Establishes and monitors a serial or UDP connection with a [PX4 autopilot](https://docs.px4.io/master/en/flight_controller/pixhawk4.html) or [Gazebo SITL](https://ardupilot.org/dev/docs/using-gazebo-simulator-with-sitl.html)
   - This connection is established and utilized with [MAVSDK C++](https://mavsdk.mavlink.io/main/en/cpp/)